CenturyLink (CTL) Q3 2017 Results - Earnings Call Transcript

 Glen F. Post - CenturyLink, Inc.

 Thank you, Tony, and thank you for joining our call today.
-As many of you are aware, Stewart Ewing is retiring from CenturyLink after 34 years of service for the company, 28 of which he's been serving as Chief Financial Officer.
+As many of you are aware, Stewart Ewing is retiring from CenturyLink after 34 years of service for the company, 28 of which he spent serving as Chief Financial Officer.
 Today will be his final time participating in our earnings call and I would be remiss if I didn't take a moment to acknowledge and thanks Stewart for his years of service and his dedication to our company.
 Over the years, Stewart has not only been a colleague to me and others, but he's been a trusted and valued friend and we will miss him greatly.
 His passion for the company, his astute financial leadership over the years have been invaluable to our company.
 Stewart, thank you for your many, many contributions to our company.
-(4:19) wishing you the very best in the future as well.
-I'm also pleased to welcome Jeff Storey and Sunit Patel to our call today and look forward to working closely with them and in the months ahead.
+I know everyone joins me in wishing you the very best in the future as well.
+I'm also pleased to welcome Jeff Storey and Sunit Patel to our call today and look forward to working closely with them in the months ahead.

 So moving to slide 6.
 As you know, last week, we completed the acquisition of Level 3.
 It has been a year in the making and we are very excited about the opportunities before us.
 We really are building a new CenturyLink and bringing our companies together is a compelling, strategic combination for a number of reasons.
 First, we're even better able to serve our customers, win market share, and drive profitable growth with our complementary networks and product portfolios.
 Also, we're able to offer customers a broader range of services and solutions to meet their needs and help them in their digital transformation journey.
-Third, replacing the customer first in all that we do.
-We have the opportunity to deliver great customer experience, which can be a differentiator over time.
+Third, we're placing the customer first in all that we do.
+We have the opportunity to deliver a great customer experience, which can be a differentiator over time.
 And finally, I believe this combination will provide great opportunities for our employees in the months and years ahead.

 Continuing on to slide 7.
 We believe this combination creates one of the world's most powerful networks.
 Together, we have a compelling set of assets, the scale to compete globally and the opportunity to drive significant operational efficiencies.
-But more on that capacity than ever before, a strong sales force and leading products, we are more confident than ever in our ability to gain market share in the months ahead.
+With more On-Net capacity than ever before, a strong sales force and leading products, we are more confident than ever in our ability to gain market share in the months ahead.

 We look at the stats – let's look at the stats.
 Today, CenturyLink has approximately 450,000 route miles of fiber globally.
-We have over 100,000 fiber-enabled on-net buildings globally.
+We have over 100,000 fiber-enabled On-Net buildings globally.
 We serve customers in more than 60 countries and we serve nearly 5.8 million homes with broadband and passed more than 1.6 million addressable units with fiber-to-the-prem.
 We believe we are uniquely positioned relative to others in the industry, both larger and smaller companies.

 We're also better positioned to improve operational efficiency and drive profitable growth through expanded on-net capabilities, automation, and simplification.
-The increased scale of our business further strengthens our ability to take advantage of the changing technological and competitive landscapes.
+The increased scale of our business further strengthens our ability to take advantage of changing technological and competitive landscapes.
 And we've said before, our success in the future depends greatly on excellent execution, and we believe we are well positioned to accomplish this in the months ahead.

 The operating expense and capital synergies along with the cash tax savings from the accelerated recognition of the net operating loss carry-forwards enhance our adjusted free cash flow generation and lower our dividend payout ratio.
-We realize that dividend is an attractive part of our shareholder return, and we are confident we can continue to pay the dividend while investing in growth and in our network and as we de-lever our balance sheet.
+We realize the dividend is an attractive part of our shareholder return, and we are confident we can continue to pay the dividend while investing in growth and in our network and as we de-lever our balance sheet.

 Turning now to slide 8.
 Since the acquisition last week, integration is well underway and on track with our expectations.
 We expect to have our sales team fully integrated in the first quarter of 2018.
 Also work is underway to complete our migration to a single ERP system, which is expected to occur in the second quarter 2018.
 Additional system and process changes will be ongoing, and we anticipate the majority of integration activities to be completed within approximately three years.

-We remain confident in our ability to achieve nearly $1 billion in foreign (7:55) run rate operating capital cash synergies which, along with our focus on driving profitable revenue growth, should result in meaningful adjusted EBITDA growth over time.
+We remain confident in our ability to achieve nearly $1 billion in forward run rate operating capital cash synergies which, along with our focus on driving profitable revenue growth, should result in meaningful adjusted EBITDA growth over time.

 Before Stewart reviews CenturyLink's standalone third quarter 2017 results, I want to provide a few high-level remarks about the quarter.
 CenturyLink's results for the quarter were below our expectations due primarily to lower-than-anticipated growth in Enterprise revenues.